-Resolution 23.
+Resolution 20.
 Directors' authority to allot shares in relation to the issue of Regulatory Capital Convertible Instruments

-This resolution, as in previous years, renews the Directors' authority to allot shares or grant rights to subscribe for or convert any security into ordinary shares, in accordance with Section 551 of the Companies Act 2006 up to an aggregate nominal amount of £1,250,000,000 in connection with the issue of Regulatory Capital Convertible Instruments.
+This resolution, as in previous years, renews the Directors' authority to allot shares or grant rights to subscribe for or convert any security into ordinary shares, in accordance with Section 551 of the Companies Act 2006, up to an aggregate nominal amount of $\pm 1,250,000,000$ in connection with the issue of Regulatory Capital Convertible Instruments.

-The Board believes it is in the best interests of the Company to have the flexibility to issue Regulatory Capital Convertible Instruments at any time and from time to time.
-The authority sought in this resolution will be utilised as considered desirable to comply with or maintain compliance with such regulatory capital requirements or targets applicable to the Group.
+The authority sought in this resolution will be utilised as considered desirable to comply with or maintain compliance with regulatory capital requirements or targets applicable to the Group.

 The Company intends to seek to renew authority for the issuance of such Regulatory Capital Convertible Instruments on an annual basis.
-The amount of this authority is, in aggregate, equivalent to approximately 17.47 per cent. of the issued ordinary share capital of the Company (including the limited voting shares) as at the close of business on 20 March 2017, being the last practicable date before the publication of this notice of AGM.
+The amount of this authority is, in aggregate, equivalent to approximately 17.31 per cent. of the issued ordinary share capital of the Company, as at the close of business on 19 March 2018, being the last practicable date before the publication of this notice of AGM.
 No ordinary shares are held in treasury.

-Resolutions 23 and 26 are intended to provide the Directors with the flexibility to authorise the issue of Regulatory Capital Convertible Instruments which contain contractual debt to equity conversion features.
+Resolutions 20 and 23 provide the Directors with the authority to issue Regulatory Capital Convertible Instruments which contain contractual debt to equity conversion features.
 The resolutions are not intended to provide authority for any bail-in or conversion of capital or senior debt obligations pursuant to the Banking Act 2009, as amended, or otherwise.

-This is separate and distinct from the authority sought in Resolution 22 which is the usual authority sought on an annual basis in line with the Share Capital Management Guidelines issued by The Investment Association.
+This authority is separate and distinct from the authority sought in Resolution 19 which is the usual authority sought on an annual basis in line with the Share Capital Management Guidelines issued by The Investment Association.

-Conditional upon the passing of Resolutions 23 and 26, the Directors would not expect to make use of Resolutions 22, 24 or 25 to issue Regulatory Capital Convertible Instruments, although these resolutions may be used for other purposes and, if so used, would have the effect of diluting the interests of ordinary shareholders.
+Conditional upon the passing of Resolutions 20 and 23, the Directors would not expect to make use of Resolutions 19, 21 or 22 to issue Regulatory Capital Convertible Instruments, although these resolutions may be used for other purposes and, if so used, would have the effect of diluting the interests of ordinary shareholders.